brenogemelgo/MULTIC-TS-LBM/README.md

 ## 📊 Credits

-The post-processing workflow is shared with the project [MR-LBM](https://github.com/CERNN/MR-LBM).
+The post-processing workflow is mostly shared with the project [MR-LBM](https://github.com/CERNN/MR-LBM).
+The implementation is strongly based on the article *[A high-performance lattice Boltzmann model for multicomponent turbulent jet simulations](https://arxiv.org/abs/2403.15773)*.

 ---